 - Plesk Onyx for Linux

-How does Plesk LDAP Auth extension work and for which type of Plesk user accounts from below?
+How does Plesk LDAP Auth extension work and for which of the following type of Plesk user accounts?

 - Reseller accounts

 The extension allows to disable Plesk native authentication and enable LDAP authentication to Plesk.
 In other words, if there is an external LDAP server (a central database storing multiple combinations of usernames and passwords), it is possible to use one login/password pair to log into several Plesk servers that have the extension installed and configured to use the same LDAP server.

 Note: The extension works as LDAP client and does not provide ability to manage login/password storage as a LDAP server.

 In case if it is needed to use both Plesk native authentication and LDAP Auth methods, enable LDAP Auth settings only at Plesk > Extensions > LDAP Auth as it is shown below:

 No additional configuration from OS level is required before installing the LDAP Auth extension.
 The only requirement is that Plesk should have the user with the same name as the one on LDAP server.
 For example, LDAP server has user jdoe with password password.
 Then it is required to create the same user in Plesk, configure extension and disable Plesk native authentication.
 After that it will be possible to log into Plesk as jdoe with password password.

 Note: The type of the user is not related specifically to account type.

 For Windows it is required to specify domain name with ending slash DOMAIN\ in "Login prefix" parameter of extension.